 - 7.8 The Council considers that the land proposed to be compulsorily acquired will facilitate the comprehensive development of the Order Land in a manner which will positively contribute to the improvement of the economic, social and environmental well-being of the locality and the wider Borough.
-The key benefits from the Order Scheme are summarised below. - 7.9 Key benefits which cumulatively significantly outweigh any residual harm arising from redevelopment are: - 7.10 Social -:
+The key benefits from the Order Scheme are summarised below. - 7.9 Key benefits which cumulatively significantly outweigh any residual harm arising from redevelopment are:

+7.10 Social -:

-- 7.10.1 The provision of approximately 243 new one, two, three and four bedroom apartments, and maisonettes within the Order Land with an increase in larger family units compared to the current provision within the Order Land; - 7.10.2 The development will include discrete residential blocks around resident only courtyard communal gardens and fewer homes per communal entrance to aid community cohesion and safety; - 7.10.3 Each residential unit will have private amenity space in the form of a balcony, terrace or garden which is a significant improvement on the current housing within the Estate as no residential units have any private amenity space; - 7.10.4 The design of the Development will adhere to Designing out Crime principles that will address anti-social activity and crime in the area; and - 7.10.5 Re-provision of existing affordable homes with high quality replacement homes. - 7.11 Environment -the Order Scheme will deliver benefits which include: - 7.11.1 The design will contribute to the Council's net-zero targets; - 7.11.2 The provision of new high quality safe play areas; - 7.11.3 The delivery of public realm improvements that will benefit residents and the wider public; - 7.11.4 the delivery of sustainable urban drainage and urban greening; and - 7.11.5 maximising the use of a sustainable location with good access to local bus services and a mainline rail station and the traffic free route along the canal towpath - 7.12 Economic In economic terms, the development of the Order Land represents a major opportunity to bring vitality and enhance the vibrancy of Hayes through attracting new residents to the area.
+- 7.10.1 The provision of more than 500 high quality new one, two, three and four bedroom apartments, maisonettes and houses within the Hayes Town Centre development; - 7.10.2 The development will include discrete residential blocks around resident only courtyard communal gardens and fewer homes per communal entrance to aid community cohesion and safety; - 7.10.3 New community facility around a public square at the Hayes Town Centre Development; - 7.10.4 The design of the Development will adhere to Designing out Crime principles that will address anti-social activity and crime in the area; and - 7.10.5 Re-provision of existing affordable homes with high quality replacement homes together with additional affordable homes. - 7.11 Environment -the Order Scheme will deliver benefits which include: - 7.11.1 The design will contribute to the Council's net-zero targets; - 7.11.2 The provision of new high quality safe play areas; - 7.11.3 The delivery of public realm improvements that will benefit residents and the wider public; - 7.11.4 the delivery of sustainable urban drainage and urban greening; and - 7.11.5 maximising the use of a sustainable location with good access to local bus services and a mainline rail station and the traffic free route along the canal towpath

+- 7.12 Economic In economic terms, the development of the Order Land represents a major opportunity to bring vitality and enhance the vibrancy of Hayes through attracting new residents to the area.
 The Order Scheme will also result in the creation of wider economic and social benefits as a result of the development activity and the creation of jobs, apprenticeships and training opportunities during the construction phase of the Order Scheme.
-During the construction and operational phases of the Order Scheme it is anticipated that there will be increased economic activity within the high street within Hayes Town Centre and the utilisation of other local services and businesses. - 7.13 Therefore the Order Scheme represents a significant opportunity for economic, social and environmental improvements which can help achieve the broad goals of sustainable development and also help in the wider regeneration of the Borough.
+During the construction and operational phases of the Order Scheme it is anticipated that there will be increased footfall to the high street within Hayes Town Centre and the utilisation of other local services and businesses by new residents to the area. - 7.13 Therefore the Order Scheme represents a significant opportunity for economic, social and environmental improvements which can help achieve the broad goals of sustainable development and also help in the wider regeneration of the Borough.